Lyubov Shmatko

-Lyubov Shmatko (Любов Шматко; born 25 October 1993) is a Ukrainian footballer, who plays as a defender for Ankara BB Fomget GSK in the Turkish Women's Super League, and has appeared for the Ukraine women's national team.
+Lyubov Shmatko (Любов Шматко; born 25 October 1993) is a Ukrainian professional footballer who plays as a defender for Turkish Women's Super League club Fomget GSK and the Ukraine national team.

 Club career

+Fomget Gençlik ve Spor

 In the beginning of March 2022, Shmatko moved to Turkey and joined the Ankara-based club Fomget Gençlik ve Spor to play in the second half of the 2021-22 Turkish Women's Football Super League.

+Galatasaray

+She signed a one-year contract with Galatasaray on 4 August 2023.

 International career

 Shmatko has been capped for the Ukraine national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.